Judo Words and TerminologyClick here to get the free e-book

-Soon you’ll be using Japanese words as you speak to you sensei (judo coach) and other judoka (judo player) dropping them into English sentences without even thinking about it.
+Soon you’ll be using Japanese words to speak to your sensei (judo coach) and judoka (judo players.)

 Why do judoka speak in Japanese?